northstowekarate/northstowekarate.github.io/events/index.md

 There will be a joint grading at Cambridge Karate Dojo on Saturday 20th June, where (if ready) you will be able to test for your next belt.

 ## JKA WF England International Summer Camp - *7-9th August*

-The annual summer camp in Paisley, Scotland will
+The annual summer camp in Paisley, Scotland is another chance to train with senior instructors from JKA HQ.

 ## Kyu Grading - *5th Dec*